projectfluent/fluent.js/fluent-intl-polyfill/README.md

 a localization framework designed to unleash the expressive power of the natural language.

-Currenly the polyfill provides implementations for the following proposals:
+Currently, the polyfill provides implementations for the following proposals:

   - [Intl.PluralRules][], as implemented by [intl-pluralrules][]